-5.36 This agricultural land is valued by the community because, apart from the recreation ground, it is the only truly rural break in the ribbon development, which stretches from the B2112 to the Mormon Meeting House in North Common Road.
-It is an important landscape feature providing the primary school pupils with a real sense of rural values.
-It is also a fitting background to the War Memorial which is sited in the west corner.
+5.35 This agricultural land is valued by the community because, apart from the recreation ground, it is the only truly rural break in the ribbon development, which stretches from the B2112 to the Mormon Meeting House in North Common Road.
+It meets the requirements of Paragraph 77 of the NPPF in that it is central to the community it serves; has an acknowledged beauty and tranquillity; and is local in character but not an extensive tract of land, covering only 7.4 hectares.
+It is an important landscape feature providing the primary school pupils with a real sense of rural values and it is adjacent to Ancient Woodland.
+It is also a fitting background to the War Memorial that is sited in the west corner.
+This land was part of Wivelsfield Common, which was enclosed in 1626 by consent of the commoners and lord of the manor, who got 100 acres hence Hundred Acre Lane.
+The boundaries of the former common are defined in the 8th century charter.